vbobrov/slideshow/README.md

 The instructions were tested on a Raspberry Pi 3.

-The slideshow and the downloader tool were tested to run on Raspberry Pi Zero without any problems.
+The slideshow and the downloader tool were tested to run on Raspberry Pi Zero W without any problems.

 Slide Managment website was not tested on Pi Zero.
 It could work, but it would likely be very slow.

 The device is connected to a monitor with 16:9 aspect ratio, eg. 1920x1080

-I'm assuming that the Raspberry PI will be dedicated to the slideshow and we don't need Python virtual environments.
+It's assumed that the Raspberry PI will be dedicated to the slideshow and Python virtual environments are not needed.

 ### Clone slideshow repository